 The cost of the tours is very reasonable.
 There are a few things you might want to consider as you head out to see the caverns.
 You’ll want to bring some non-slip footwear to change into.
 The environment underground means that the steps may be damp and could be slick if you ladies are wearing heels.
 Another thing to consider if you are easily chilled would be to bring a light jacket.

 Below I have included a few photos from Mystic Cavern.
 You can click them for a larger image.

 The second cavern on the site is called the Crystal Dome Cavern.
 The Crystal Dome Cavern is a short walk from the visitor’s center and rock shop.
-This cavern has a long staircase leading to the bottom of the cavern where you will be able to look up at the 8 story tall crystal dome formation.
-This formation is an awe inspiring site.
+This cavern has a long staircase leading to the bottom of the cavern where you will be able to look up at the 8 stories tall crystal dome formation.
+This formation is an awe-inspiring sight.
 This is why I recommend that you take the tours of both the caverns when you visit.
 Below are a few of the photos I took when we toured this cavern.
 Click the photo to view a larger image.